lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 As a broad rule of thumb for comparing $AIC$ values, any model with a $\Delta AIC_{c_i}$ of less than four is roughly equivalent to the model with the lowest $AIC_c$ value.
 Models with $\Delta AIC_{c_i}$ between 4 and 8 have little support in the data, while any model with a $\Delta AIC_{c_i}$ greater than 10 can safely be ignored.

-Additionally, one can calculate the relative likelihood for each model using Akaike weights.
-The weight for model i compared to a set of competing models is calculated as:
+Additionally, one can calculate the relative support for each model using Akaike weights.
+The weight for model $i$ compared to a set of competing models is calculated as:

 (eq.
 2.14)
 <div>